MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/usb-test-tools.md

 ---
-Description: 'Describes various tools you can use to test USB devices and drivers.'
+Description: Describes various tools you can use to test USB devices and drivers.
-MS-HAID: 'buses.usb\_test\_tools'
+MS-HAID: buses.usb\_test\_tools
 MSHAttr:
 - 'PreferredSiteName:MSDN'
 - 'PreferredLib:/library/windows/hardware'